-- C18 Dormers to Federation period contributory buildings should be appropriate to the - Comply with the proportions and location of C10 or C11, and C12 Coc15.
-C20 Horizontally proportioned dormers with casement windows are permitted with eyelid or hipped roof forms if: a) designed appropriately to the building's type; b) the top of the dormer is located at least 600mm ' C c) the top of the sill in - - d) the dormer width is limited to 2.2m; - e) the window height is limited to 1m maximum or 2.2m maximum depending on the window type (see Figure 14); and - f) the dormer complies with Figure 14.
+C18 Dormers to Federation period contributory buildings should be appropriate to the architectural style of the building.

+- C19 Vertically proportioned Victorian period dormers with double hung or casement windows are permitted if they comply with the proportions and location of C10 or C11, and C12 to C15. - C20 Horizontally proportioned dormers with casement windows are permitted with eyelid or hipped roof forms if: - a) designed appropriately to the building's type; - b) the top of the dormer is located at least 600mm below the main roof ridge line; - c) the top of the sill is set at least 900mm above the gutter line; - d) the dormer width is limited to 2.2m; - e) the window height is limited to 1m maximum or 2.2m maximum depending on the window type (see Figure 14); and - f) the dormer complies with Figure 14.